WecreateTeam/Website/README.md

-# Base UI - Next.js App Router with Tailwind CSS example in TypeScript
+# Base UI - Vite.js example with Tailwind CSS

-This is a [Next.js](https://nextjs.org/) project bootstrapped using [`create-next-app`](https://github.com/vercel/next.js/tree/HEAD/packages/create-next-app) with Base UI installed and Tailwind CSS for styles.
+[Base UI](https://mui.com/base-ui/) is a library of unstyled React UI components and hooks.

+[Vite](https://vitejs.dev/) is a build tool that aims to provide a faster and leaner development experience for modern web projects, consisting of a dev server and a build command

+[Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework that provides low-level CSS classes that can be composed to build custom UI designs.

 ## How to use